 Qatar Electricity & Water Co.

-Qatar Electricity and Water Company is a Qatari public joint stock company established in 1990 in accordance with the provisions of the Qatari Commercial Companies Law, for the purpose of owning and managing power generation and water desalination stations and the sale of their products.
-Qatar Electricity and water company is one of the first private sector companies in the region engaged in the generation of electricity and desalination of water.
+Qatar Electricity and Water Company (QEWC) was established in 1990 as a public shareholding company, in accordance with the provisions of the Qatari Commercial Companies Law, for the purpose of owning and operating power and water plants, and to sell its products.
+The Company is one among the first private sector companies in the region that operate in the field of electricity generation and water desalination.

-The capital of the company at incorporation amounted to QR 1 Billion divided into one hundred million shares of QR 10 per share.
-Based on the decision of the Extraordinary General Meeting of February 25, 2014, ten million bonus shares were distributed to shareholders at the rate of one share for every ten shares held.
-With this, the capital of the company became QR 1.1 Billion representing one hundred and ten million fully paid shares.
-The Government of the State of Qatar and its affiliated institutions hold about 60% of the capital and individuals and private companies holds the remaining 40%.
-Based on the decision of the Extraordinary General Meeting of March 6, 2019, the nominal value of the share was changed to QR 1 instead of QR 10 per share and so the number of shares reached one billion and one hundred million.
-The company is managed by the Board of Directors consisting of eleven members headed by His Excellency Saad Bin Sherida Al-Kaabi, Minister of State for Energy Affairs.
+The capital of the company at the time of incorporation was QR 1 billion distributed into 100 million shares QR 10 per share.
+Based on the decision of the Extraordinary General Meeting of February 25, 2014 to distribute ten million free shares to shareholders, one share for every ten shares held, the capital of the company has been modified to one billion one hundred million Qatari riyals, distributed into one hundred and ten million fully paid shares, where the government of the State of Qatar and its affiliated institutions own approximately 60% of the capital, and the rest of the corporate and individual shareholders own about 40%.
+Based on the decision of the Extraordinary General Assembly of March 6, 2019, the nominal value of the shares was changed to become one Riyal instead of ten Riyals, and thus the number of shares became one billion and one hundred million shares.
+The company is managed by an eleven-member board of directors headed by His Excellency Eng.
+Saad Bin Sherida Al Kaabi, Minister of State for Energy Affairs.

-Qatar Electricity and Water Company is one of the largest companies in the field of power generation and water desalination in North Africa and the Middle East region.
-QEWC is the main supplier of electricity and desalinated water in Qatar.
-The company has witnessed remarkable growth during the last decade in line with the steady growth of the economy of Qatar and the increase in population and the corresponding increase in demand for electricity and water.
-The total assets of the company amount to approximately QR 18 billion and the company and joint ventures together have capacity of 10,590 MW of electricity and 481.5 MIGD of Water.
+Qatar Electricity and Water Company is one of the largest companies in the field of electricity production and water desalination in the Middle East and North Africa Region, and it is the main provider of electricity and desalinated water in the State of Qatar.
+The company has experienced remarkable growth over the past decade in line with the steady growth of the Qatari economy, population increase and corresponding increase in demand for electricity and water.
+The company’s total assets amount to approximately QR 28 billion and the production capacity owned by the company and joint ventures is 10,590 MW of electricity, and 543 MIGD of water.

 The Company’s Projects